 Organizational Development Volunteer

-The COVID-19 outbreak hit Albania soon after the earthquake disaster of November 26th, 2019, revealing once more the need to strengthen institutional structures, civic education and engagement, community development structures, local businesses and civil protection disaster management strategies.
+Soon after the earthquake disaster of November 26th, 2019, the global COVID-19 pandemic affected Albania.
+Once more, this revealed the need to strengthen institutional structures, civic education and engagement, community development structures, local businesses, and civil protection disaster management strategies.

-As an Organizational Development (OD) Volunteer, you will be assigned to work in a local government unit, a non-governmental organization, or in a state institution to provide assistance to your local community in one or more of the following areas: social services, tourism development, youth, culture and sports, civil society, project design and development, or EU integration.
-More specifically, you will work alongside your counterparts to engage in some of the following activities, depending on community needs:
+As an Organizational Development (OD) Volunteer, you will be assigned to work in a local government unit, a non-governmental organization (NGO), or in a state institution to support your local community in one or more of the following areas: social services, tourism development, youth, culture and sports, civil society, project design and development, or European Union (EU) integration.
+Your work will be based on the strengths, needs and interests of your host agency and community.
+More specifically, you will work alongside your counterparts on locally prioritized projects with some of the following activities:

 • Strengthening organizational development processes.

 • Building civic engagement by cultivating a culture in which individuals actively participate in local decision-making, identifying and assessing community needs and priorities.

 • Creating youth development opportunities and structures and community service activities that improve youth leadership skills, promote and encourage community service and volunteerism, and equip youth with knowledge and skills useful for the world of work.

 • Conducting marketing and outreach that promotes the historical, cultural and touristic assets of your community.